arthurspedine/spring-hospital-api/README.md

 # Spring Hospital API

 This project aimed to expand my knowledge of the Spring Boot Framework.
 The objective was to build a REST API for managing CRUD operations for Patients and Employees (including Medics and Receptionists), as well as scheduling Appointments.
 Additionally, I implemented Spring Security with JWT token for enhanced security measures.
-The API does not perform DELETE requests.

 ## Run Locally